reemf123/ISS-Tracker/README.md

 - Example Command: `docker run --rm reemf123/iss_tracker:1.0 /usr/local/bin/pytest -vv /app/test_iss_tracker.py`

 ### Instructions for Deploying the App with Docker Compose
+Docker compose files are an additional means/method to execute `docker run` commands, especially critical for multi container Docker Applications.
+The YAML file is used to configure the service, then with a single command, you can start up the container from the specifications detailed in the YAML file.

+The general commands are as follows: `docker-compose <verb> <parameters>`

+To run the Flask application container, execute: `docker-compose up`

 ### Instructions For Accessing Web App Routes & Route Output Descriptions
 - General Curl Command: `curl -X METHOD [URL Example Domain]`